buildingSMART/bSDD/Documentation/bSDD and GraphQL.md

 4. "IncludeChilds" --> "IncludeChildren"

 To be consistent, names in our GraphQL API have also been changed.
-But we do support the old naming until at least February 2024.
+But we do support the old naming until at least April 2024.

 ## Short intro on GraphQL